marthacastillo/S3-Bidouscando-un-destino/PR.md

 ### Clone the fork of the project locally:

-Do a clone is create a local copy.
+Make a clone is create a local copy.

 open a terminal: